 Requirements: New Volunteers to the Boeing Classic Shuttle Cart Committee must register for and work at least one shift during the Pro-Am (on Wednesday and/or Thursday) for training.
 All Shuttle Cart Volunteers must register for and work a minimum of two shifts on the Shuttle Cart Committee.

 - Skybox Hospitality

 The tournament's corporate partners are a significant source of revenue and promotional value for the Boeing Classic.
 At various hospitality locations, including the 18th and 14th holes, volunteers will greet guests and politely assert themselves to ensure Quiet in the Skyboxes at critical times of play.
-This assignment requires volunteers pay close attention to play on the course as well as ensuring a pleasant experience for the tournament's corporate partners.
+This position involves walking unassisted, standing for long periods of time and longer shift times.
+This assignment requires volunteers pay close attention to play on the course as well as ensuring a pleasant experience for the tournament’s corporate partners.

 Requirement: Requirement: Skybox Hospitality Volunteers must register for and work a minimum of two shifts (defined as two days) on the Skybox Hospitality Committee.

 - Standard Bearers